Self-consistent vertex corrected $GW$ with static and dynamic screening using tensor hypercontraction: assessment of molecular charged excitations: Results and Discussion

 To accelerate and stabilize the convergence of the Green's function calculations, we combined frequency-dependent commutator direct inversion in the iterative subspace (CDIIS)~\cite{Pokhilko:algs:2022} with simple linear damping across iterations.
 Detailed parameter choices for IR grid number $\Lambda$, CDIIS, and simple damping rate are included in the Supporting Information.

-Unless mentioned otherwise, all THC-sc$GW$ and THC-sc$GW\Gamma$ calculations were converged to a threshold of $10^{-7}$~ a.u..
-Some isolated cases were also reported with the relaxed convergence thresholds, which are noted in Table S5.
+Unless mentioned otherwise, all THC-sc$GW$ and THC-sc$GW\Gamma_{\Sigma}$ calculations were converged to a threshold of $10^{-7}$~ a.u.
+Some isolated cases were also reported with the relaxed convergence thresholds, which are noted in the Supporting Information.
 Data entries that failed to converge to below $10^{-4}$ a.u. with a reasonable computational cost were considered unconverged and are not reported.

-Spectral functions were obtained from the converged sc$GW$ and sc$GW\Gamma$ Green’s functions using the Nevanlinna analytic continuation (NAC)~\cite{Fei:Nevanlinna:2021,huangRobustAnalyticContinuation2023}.
+Spectral functions were obtained from the converged sc$GW$ and sc$GW\Gamma_{\Sigma}$ Green's functions using the Nevanlinna analytical continuation (NAC)~\cite{Fei:Nevanlinna:2021,huangRobustAnalyticContinuation2023}.
 Unless specified, NAC employed 30{,}001 real-frequency points uniformly spanning $[-2,2]$~a.u. and a broadening parameter of $\eta=0.005$.
-The first IP was identified as the position of the first peak of $A(\omega)$ on the negative-frequency side of the spectrum.
+We report the quasiparticle peak positions directly; consequently, the occupied and unoccupied quasiparticle energies correspond to the negatives of the conventional IPs and EAs, respectively.
+The first IP was identified as the position of the first peak of $A(\omega)$ on the negative-frequency, electron-removal side of the spectrum, while the first EA was identified as the position of the first peak on the positive-frequency, electron-addition side.